sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 <ArticleTitle />

 // TODO: make an OGP image
-// TODO: make images work with light theme

 This post is a translation of the original talk in Japanese.
 The slides for the original talk are available [here](https://pre-vue-fes-2024-environment-api-slide.sapphi.red/) (Japanese).